 \section{Conclusions}

-We have shown that the assembly bias effect, namely, the difference in the clustering amplitude at large scales of populations of equal mass or luminosity but different age, exists for both semi-analytic galaxies and real galaxies from a SDSS catalogue.
+We have shown that the assembly bias effect, namely, the difference in the clustering amplitude at large scales of populations of equal mass but different age, exists for both mock central galaxies and SDSS central galaxies.
 This is a relevant issue that could affect the ability of the next generation of galaxy surveys to infer accurate cosmological parameters.
-Using the two-point correlation function, the clustering strength of old SDSS galaxies is from a 25 per cent to a 45 per cent higher than that of young SDSS galaxies of same magnitude at scales $r > 1$ $h^{-1}$ Mpc.
-The estimator of age is based on the mass- and luminosity- weighted stellar ages for the synthetic and SDSS galaxies, respectively.
-In this context, we show that the $D_n4000$ index is a less adequate parameter to separate active/young and quenched/old galaxies for assembly bias studies using correlation functions at large scales.
+By means of a large halo-based galaxy group catalogue (Y07), constructed from the SDSS, we select central galaxies (i.e. the most massive galaxy in the group).
+This catalogue includes the estimation of the host halo mass with a lower limit of $M_{h} = 10^{11.6} h^{-1}$ $M_{\odot}$.
+Using the projected correlation function, the clustering strength of old (mock) SDSS central galaxies is (35$-$55 per cent) 50$-$70 per cent higher than that of young (mock) SDSS central galaxies of same halo mass ($M_{h} \sim 10^{11.8} h^{-1}$ $M_{\odot}$) at projected scales $ > 1$ $h^{-1}$ Mpc.
+The estimator of age is based on the mass- and luminosity-weighted stellar ages for the synthetic and SDSS galaxies, respectively.